 The 2021 Audi A7 is a stylish, practical and engaging twist on the executive sedan formula.
 That’s because it’s actually not a sedan at all.
 While it has four doors like its A6 sibling, the A7 is more functional thanks to its large rear hatch.
 Accessed via a liftback door, the A7’s rear compartment has room for ample cargo and can accommodate longer items by simply folding the seats.

 Twenty-inch wheels are standard on the base Premium trim.
 The Convenience package adds top-view camera and upgraded navigation.
 Premium Plus trim gains adaptive cruise, lane-keep assist, while the Prestige trim offers 21-inch wheels and adaptive steel suspension.
+A plug-in hybrid A7 joins the model lineup and has the ability to travel up to 24 miles on electricity alone.
 See the 2021 Audi A7 models for sale near you